MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 5. Select the applicable **Region** and then select **Next**.
 6. On the **Choose SKU** page, select the SKU or Pricing Tier for one or more of the Azure Components that you'll use with the templates.
 You should've gotten these SKU recommendations with the deployment URL or during your team deployment meeting.
 7. On the **Deployment Review** page, confirm the selections, and then select **Next**.
 8. After the Azure Databricks workspace deployment is done, you are automatically signed in to Azure Databricks.
-If you’re not, you need to sign in manually.
+If you're not, you need to sign in manually.
 9. On the **Databricks Token** page, you need to [generate the Azure Databricks Token](https://docs.azuredatabricks.net/api/latest/authentication.html#generate-a-token) for the App source and then select **Next**.
 10. In **Deployment Review**, review the information for the following supported Azure components that the templates might use.
 For example, confirm the Databricks cluster is assigned.
 If it's empty, no resources will be deployed for it.
 Then select **Next** to start the two-phase deployment, which can take up to 60 minutes to complete.